sr99622/libavio/README.md

 # libavio

-Has dependency on Qt5, FFMPEG, Python and SDL2
+Has dependency on FFMPEG, Python and SDL2
+GUI sample has dependency on Qt5

 ```bash